Argennon-Project/ascee/docs/specs.md

 another page, it must be removed from the page. (it must NOT be replaced with a zero size chunk.)

-When a migrant chunk is removed, it will always be replaced with a zero size chunk.
-When a native chunk is removed, if its page does not contain any migrants the page will be converted into a special `<<nil>>` page.
+When a migrant chunk is deleted, it will always be replaced with a zero size chunk.
+When a native chunk is deleted, if its page does not contain any migrants the page will be converted into a special `<<nil>>` page.
 If the page contains other chunks the native chunk will be replaced with a zero size chunk.